 7. The Motorcycle Diaries – Diarios de Motocicleta / 2004 (R)

 It is a 2004 biographical drama film directed by Walter Salles and written by José Rivera.
-The 1995 memoir of the same name by Ernesto Guevara inspires this fick.
+Ernesto Guevara’s 1995 memoir of the same name inspired this film.

 The film stars Gael García Bernal as Guevara.
 His friend and traveling partner is Rodrigo de la Serna, Alberto Granado.